Dave Dee, Dozy, Beaky, Mick & Tich: History

 Ken Howard said that: "We changed their name to Dave Dee, Dozy, Beaky, Mick and Tich, because they were their actual nicknames and because we wanted to stress their very distinct personalities in a climate which regarded bands as collectives".
 The distinctive name, coupled with well produced and catchy songs by Howard and Blaikley, quickly caught the UK public's imagination and their records started to sell in abundance.
 The group made the odd tour 'down under' to Australia and New Zealand, where they had also experienced some marked chart success.

-Some of the members' nicknames are obscure.
 "Mick" is short for "Michael".
-"Tich" was shorter than his friends as a child, and "Dozy" supposedly originated from Trevor Ward-Davies mistakenly throwing away a bar of chocolate and trying to eat the wrapper.
+"Tich" was shorter than his friends as a child, "Beaky" was because of the size of his nose, and "Dozy" supposedly originated from Trevor Ward-Davies mistakenly throwing away a bar of chocolate and trying to eat the wrapper.

 They also scored a number one hit in the UK Singles Chart in 1968 with "The Legend of Xanadu".
 The combined sales figures were in excess of one million copies.
 Their other top-ten UK hits included "Hideaway", "Hold Tight!", "Bend It!", "Save Me", "Okay!", "Zabadak!" and "Last Night in Soho".

 "Bend It!" was a big hit in Europe, including number one in Germany.
 To obtain a bouzouki sound on the recording, an electrified mandolin was used.
 The song was inspired by music from the film sound track of Zorba the Greek.
 The combined UK and European sales were over one million.
 However, in October 1966, the British music magazine NME commented that dozens of US radio stations had banned the record, because the lyrics were considered too suggestive.
 The group responded by recording a new version in London with a different set of words, which was rush-released in the US, as the original single was withdrawn from sale.
-"Bend It!" was later used in an episode of the American animated sitcom Futurama entitled "The Mutants Are Revolting".